Coronavirus Symptoms: Frequently Asked Questions

 - Congestion or runny nose

-Some of these symptoms are very common and can occur in many conditions other than COVID-19.
+Some of these symptoms are very common and can occur in many conditions other than COVID-19, the disease caused by the SARS CoV-2 coronavirus.
 If you have any of them, contact a doctor or health care provider so they can assess your risk and help you determine next steps.

 Is Coronavirus Airborne?